10 Days in Argentina: 7 Sample Itineraries

 ALTERNATIVES/ADD-ONS | Just like the previous Patagonia itinerary, this one allows next to no time for Buenos Aires.

-If you have any extra days to add onto this ten day Argentina itinerary, I’d add them first to Buenos Aires then to El Bolson.
+If you have any extra days to add onto this ten day Argentina itinerary, I’d add a day to Buenos Aires.
 If you have a LOT of extra time to add, I’d continue even further south for up to another week in El Bolson, Esquel and Trevelin.

 Northern Patagonia Itinerary Details